Overconvergent subanalytic subsets in the framework of Berkovich spaces: Introduction

 \begin{prop_nn} \textbf{\ref{CE1}} There exists an affinoid space $X$, some subset $S \subset X$, and a finite covering $\{X_i\}$ of $X$ by affinoid domains such that for all $i$, $S\cap X_i$ is overconvergent subanalytic in $X_i$, but $S$ is not overconvergent subanalytic in $X$. \end{prop_nn} In other words, being overconvergent subanalytic is not local with respect to the $G$-topology.
 This contradicts some results of \cite{Sch_sub}, for instance \cite[QE theorem p.
 270, Proposition 4.2, Theorem 5.2]{Sch_sub}.
-We prove however that the Berkovich topology corrects this. \begin{theo_nn} \textbf{\ref{local}} A subset $S\subset X$ is overconvergent subanalytic if and only if for every $x\in X$ (seen as a Berkovich space), there exists $V$ an affinoid neighbourhood of $x$ (for the Berkovich topology) such that $S\cap V$ is overconvergent subanalytic. \end{theo_nn} In other words, being overconvergent subanalytic is a local property, but with respect to the Berkovich topology.
-The mistake in \cite{Sch_sub} which we point out in proposition \ref{CE1} lead to other mistakes in further work of H. Schoutens \cite{Sch_unif,Sch_plane}.
+We prove however that the Berkovich topology corrects this.
+If $X$ is an affinoid space seen as a Berkovich space, and $x \in X$, we say that $V$ is an affinoid neighbourhood of $x$ if $V$ is an affinoid domain of $X$ and in addition $V$ is a neighbourhood of $X$ w.r.t. the Berkovich topology\footnote{When $x$ is a rigid point, any affinoid domain containing $x$ is an affinoid neighbourhood.
+But this is not true in general.
+For instance in the unit disc with coordinate $T$, the rational domain defined by $|T|=1$ is an affinoid domain which contains the Gauss point, but it is not a neighbourhood of the Gauss point.}. \begin{theo_nn} \textbf{\ref{local}} A subset $S\subset X$ is overconvergent subanalytic if and only if for every $x\in X$ (seen as a Berkovich space), there exists $V$ an affinoid neighbourhood of $x$ such that $S\cap V$ is overconvergent subanalytic in $V$. \end{theo_nn} In other words, being overconvergent subanalytic is a local property, but with respect to the Berkovich topology.
+The mistake in \cite{Sch_sub} which we point out in proposition \ref{CE1} led to other mistakes in further work of H. Schoutens \cite{Sch_unif,Sch_plane}.
 In particular \cite{Sch_plane} which relies on the false results of \cite{Sch_sub} claims that if $k$ is algebraically closed of characteristic $0$, then a subset of the unit bidisc is overconvergent subanalytic if and only if it is rigid-semianalytic (i.e. semianalytic locally for the $G$-topology).
 But the counterexample we give in proposition \ref{CE1} proves that this equivalence does not hold.
 Anyway, the proofs of \cite{Sch_plane} rely on some false equivalences of \cite{Sch_sub}.
-We show that the Berkovich topology allows to correct the results of \cite{Sch_plane}. \begin{theo_nn} \textbf{\ref{theo_dim2}} Let us assume that $k$ is algebraically closed.
-Let $X$ be a good quasi-smooth (equivalently rig-smooth, or regular) strictly $k$-analytic space of dimension 2.
-Then a subset $S$ of $X$ is overconvergent subanalytic if and only if it is locally semianalytic. \end{theo_nn} Here, we say that $S$ is locally semianalytic if for every $x\in X$, there is an affinoid neighbourhood $V$ of $x$ such that $S\cap V$ is semianalytic in $V$.
+We show that the Berkovich topology allows one to correct the results of \cite{Sch_plane}.
+A $k$-analytic space is said to be good \cite[1.2.16]{Berko93} if any point has an affinoid neighbourhood.
+For instance affinoid spaces are good $k$-analytic spaces.
+A $k$-analytic space $X$ is said to be quasi-smooth\footnote{The terminology rig-smooth is also used by some other authors} if $X$ is geometrically regular \cite[section 5]{Duc_flatness}.
+When $k$ is algebraically closed, this is equivalent to say that for all $x\in X$, the local ring $\mathcal{O}_{X,x}$ is regular.
+When $k$ is algebraically closed and $X$ is a strictly $k$-analytic space, this is even equivalent to say that for all rigid point $x\in X$, the local ring $\mathcal{O}_{X,x}$ is regular (this follows for instance from \cite[2.3.4]{Berko90}).